 CUE is dedicated to diversity and is an equal opportunity employer.

 ASSISTANT ARTIST EDUCATOR, CUE TEEN COLLECTIVE

+CUE Art Foundation seeks a creative youth advocate to co-teach the 2018-2019 season of the CUE Teen Collective.
 The CUE Teen Collective is a free after school program designed for NYC high school students interested in pursuing art careers.
-Participants meet once weekly from October through June to investigate the contemporary art world, develop professional skills, and produce a group exhibition in CUE’s gallery space.
+Participants meet on Thursday afternoons from October through June to investigate the contemporary art world, develop professional skills, and produce a group exhibition in CUE’s gallery space.